Contamination of baby and infant foods

 IBFAN calls for Cronobacter/Enterobacter and Salmonella infections to become reportable as a mandatory notifiable disease in all countries.
 The only State in the USA that has mandatory reporting is Minnesota, and this is where the first case of Cronobacter infection was reported in the USA.
 If there had been no consumer reports then the public would never have known about the dangers of contaminated powdered formulas and human milk fortifiers.

-The ten questions below explain the reasons of IBFAN’s Call to Action.
+Ten reasons for IBFAN’s Call to Action.

 1. Why is IBFAN calling for action?